 As anyone who has played Touhou will tell you, the boss fights are what these games are all about.
 There are well over 100 boss characters in the series, and you encounter most of them only once, so it's natural that some make a more lasting impression than others.
-In fanon, they might be famous for their colorful personalities, ridiculous cuteness levels, or Memetic Sex God/Molester status, but for those who have actually played the games, they will always be fondly remembered for a different reason.
+In fanon, they might be famous for their colorful personalities or ridiculous cuteness levels, but for those who have actually played the games, they will always be fondly remembered for a different reason.

 Which boss exactly qualifies for the title varies from player to player and depends somewhat on your choice of character and shot type, but generally every game has at least one boss that will make you go pichuun again and again long after you've figured her patterns out.
 You can always count on them to mess up your until-that-point perfect game.
 They are mostly found around stage 4 or 5.